tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
-  heading: "Business owners and leaders:"
+  heading: "Business Owners and Leaders:"
   text: "We provide new tools and knowledge to achieve your growth goals without
     burning out. "
 postsSection: